pracdata/awesome-open-source-data-engineering/README.md

 - [Metaflow](https://github.com/Netflix/metaflow) - A tool to build and manage ML/AI, and data science projects, developed at Netflix
 - [SkyPilot](https://github.com/skypilot-org/skypilot) - A framework for running LLMs, AI, and batch jobs on any cloud
 - [Jina](https://github.com/jina-ai/jina) - A tool to build multimodal AI applications with cloud-native stack
-- [NNI](https://github.com/microsoft/nni) - An autoML toolkit for automate machine learning lifecycle, from Microsoft
+- [NNI](https://github.com/microsoft/nni) | ⛔️ Archived | - An autoML toolkit for automate machine learning lifecycle, from Microsoft
 - [BentoML](https://github.com/bentoml/BentoML) - A framework for building reliable and scalable AI applications
 - [Determined AI](https://github.com/determined-ai/determined) - An ML platform that simplifies distributed training, tuning and experiment tracking
 - [RAY](https://github.com/ray-project/ray) - A unified framework for scaling AI and Python applications